jwonc4602/23-24-EPL-Forecast/README.md

 ## Overview

 This repo contains the data, code, analysis, and prediction of the English Premier League (EPL) 2023/2024 season by Jiwon Choi.
+Parquet file was not able to be used due to unresolved technical issues.

 ## File Structure